 The GPA Executive Board annually approves a list of policy priorities, tracks several bills at the Georgia General Assembly, and takes positions on legislative proposals when they are in direct conflict with the Chapter’s legislative priorities.

-The GPA Board of Directors unanimously approved Legislative Policy Priorities for the 2021-22 Georgia General Assembly at its February 9, 2021 meeting.
+The Board unanimously adopted the 2023-2024 session’s policy priorities in December affirming our support of local governance in support of home rule.
 The document is a statement of Chapter priorities and professional position on policy issues.
 It will guide advocacy positions taken by the Chapter and serve as a framework for local advocacy efforts by GPA members.
-The document makes a nod to the American Planning Association (APA) 2021 Policy Priorities.
+The document makes a nod to the American Planning Association (APA) current Policy Priorities.

 APA has published the 2022 Federal Priorities for Planning and Communities, which includes infrastructure and recovery legislation implementation, zoning reform and housing opportunities, and climate change.